navikt/nada-backend/README.md

 # Starts the dependencies in the background, and runs the API in the foreground
 $ make run
 ```
-**Note:** building the big query emulator requires quite a bit of memory, so if you see something like `clang++:
-signal: killed` you need to increase the amount of memory you allocate to your container run-time.

 2. (Optional): Start the [nada-frontend](https://github.com/navikt/nada-frontend/?tab=readme-ov-file#development)

 3. (Optional): Take a look at the [locally running Metabase](http://localhost:8083), the username is: `nada@nav.no`,